Kakanat/SyncViolinist/README.md

 #### SyncViolinst Dataset and models

 - Fill in the consent form from [here](https://).
-- Download the main dataset from [here](https://).
-After decompressing, it will include ...
+- Download the dataset and the pre-trained model from [here](https://).
-- Store files under `SyncViolinst/data/`.
+- Store the files under `dataset/` to under `SyncViolinst/data/`.
 - The final structure of data should look as below:
 ```bash
     SyncViolinst